rushter/selectolax/README.md

 ### Available backends

 Selectolax supports two backends: `Modest` and `Lexbor`.
-By default, all examples use the Modest backend.
+By default, all examples use the `Lexbor` backend.
-Most of the features between backends are almost identical, but there are still some differences.
+Most of the features between backends are almost identical, but there are some differences.

 As of 2024, the preferred backend is `Lexbor`.
 The `Modest` backend is still available for compatibility reasons and the underlying C library that selectolax uses is not maintained anymore.